trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-4.md

 ### Step 3: Update in `MintPage.tsx`

-Just update the `mint` call and add the missing quantity, and add back the `token_id` counter incrementer
+Just update the `mint` call and add the missing quantity, and add back the `token_id` counter incrementer:

 ```typescript
 import {